ylli2000/Windows-Terminal-Lime-Theme/readme.md

 Download and install Windows Terminal if you don't have it.

+Create a Terminal shortcut with escalated Administrator rights.

+Firstly, on your desktop, right click to bring up the menu and choose `create shortcut`

+Properties->Shortcut tab->Target as:

+`%LocalAppData%\Microsoft\WindowsApps\wt.exe`

+Properties->Shortcut tab->Start in:

+`%userprofile%\AppData\Local\Microsoft\WindowsApps`

+Properties->Shortcut tab->Change Icon:

+find .ico in `\images` assets and copy it to your folder below:

+`%userprofile%\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState\terminal.ico`
+(WindowsTerminal_{appid} may vary according to your computer)

+Properties->Shortcut tab->Advanced:

+check `'Run as Administrator'`

+Right-click the shortcut on your desktop and choose `'Pin it to taskbar'`

+Now, run the Windows Terminal shortcut and see it work.

-Open settings by clicking the gear button from the drop-down menu, then click the left bottom gear button to open your `settings.json` file.
+Open Windows Terminal settings by clicking the gear button from the drop-down menu, then click the left bottom gear button to open your `settings.json` file.

 Copy & paste this code into it: